Ozempic Lawsuits: Gastroparesis Stomach Paralysis Injury Claims

 At this time attorneys are reviewing claims from individuals who have been diagnosed by an MD with Gastroparesis or a related gastrointestinal problem, which required ER visits or hospitalization - after taking the listed medications.
 Individuals being treated for cancer are not eligible at this time.

 No. The legal situation is still developing and no jury trials have been conducted to date.
 Individual gastroparesis lawsuits against Ozempic have been filed in Louisiana (2:23-cv-01020-JDC-KK), leading the way for more cases being brought forward.
-An MDL has been formed to handle product liability claims of stomach paralysis allegedly caused by GLP-1 RAs (MDL# 3094).
-This is separate from a different MDL on Ozempic in litigation focusing on gallblader disease and gallstones.
+MDL3094 has been filed to handle product liability claims of stomach paralysis allegedly caused by GLP-1 RAs (MDL# 3094).
+Gallbladder disease and gallstones injury claims are included in MDL 3094 alongside gastroparesis, NAION, ileus.

 Drug Injury Lawsuits